Violette Szabo: Media

 Szabo's daughter, Tania Szabo, wrote a reconstruction of her two 1944 missions in France with flashbacks to her growing up.
 Author Jack Higgins wrote the foreword and US-French radio-operator, Jean-Claude Guiet, who had accompanied her on the mission in the Limousin, wrote the introduction.
 On 15 November 2007, at the launch of the book, Young Brave and Beautiful: The Missions of Special Operations Executive Agent Lieutenant Violette Szabo (ISBN 978-0750962094), at the Jersey War Tunnels, the Lieutenant Governor of Jersey said of her, "She's an inspiration to those young people today doing the same work with the risk of the same dangers".
 Odette Churchill GC said, "She was the bravest of us all."

 Szabo's wartime activities in German-occupied France were dramatised in the film Carve Her Name with Pride, starring Virginia McKenna and based on the 1956 book of the same name by R. J. Minney.

 The 2009 video game Velvet Assassin by Replay Studios is inspired by Szabo's life as an allied spy during the Second World War, with the protagonist sharing her first name.

+The 2017 video game Valkyria Revolution features the character Violette Szand, with both her name and archetype as an homage to Violette Szabo, both sharing the role of acting as a secret agent and spy behind enemy lines.
+The Valkyria series frequently borrows or adapts the names and roles of historical WWII figures, resistance leaders, and military concepts into its fictional European setting so her given name and espionage role directly reflect this historical inspiration.

 The 2018 ten minute short play, "The Life That I Have", developed for the 365 Days of Women by playwright Libby Mitchell, is inspired by Szabo's last moments and her time in Ravensbrück.
 It also includes the heroines Vera Atkins, Denise Bloch, and Lilian Rolfe.

 In June 2018, her daughter Tania was interviewed about her mother for the Pioneering Women Special airing on BBC's Antiques Roadshow, Series 41.

+Sisters of Night and Fog by Erika Robuck is a historical novel that features Violette as well as another French Resistance fighter, Virginia d'Albert-Lake.